RodriguesLarissa/UFABC_PE/README.md

 # UFABC_PE
-This repository have my codes in C language that I created in my classes of Structured Programming at college.
+This repository has my codes in C language that I created in my classes of Structured Programming at college.
 Made in 2019.